 The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to groundwater pumping upstream might change the size or ecological character of the wetlands.
 Demonstrable changes have not been identified.
-Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and

-It is notable that due to the number of factors affecting this system, it would be premature to attribute any observed changes solely to groundwater pumping.
-During the 22-year period to date, for example, there have been two Extremely Wet (1995 and 1998), two Wet (2005, 2006), five Above Normal (1996, 1997, 2000, 2010 and 2011), five Normal (1999, 2001, 2003, 2008 and 2009), two Below Normal (2004 and 2016), four Dry (2002, 2012, 2013 and 2015), and two Critically Dry (2007 and 2014) Water Year types in terms of total annual runoff.
-Thus, the hydrology of the watershed has been wetter than average 41% of the time, and at least normal or better 64% of the time during that 22 year period.
+Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and It is notable that due to the number of factors affecting this system, it would be hydrology. premature to attribute any observed changes solely to groundwater pumping.
+During the 23-year period to date, for example, there have been three Extremely Wet (1995, 1998, and 2017), two Wet (2005, 2006), five Above Normal (1996, 1997, 2000, 2010, and 2011), five Normal (1999, 2001, 2003, 2008 and 2009), two Below Normal (2004 and 2016), four Dry (2002, 2012, 2013, and 2015), and two Critically Dry (2007 and 2014) Water Year types in terms of total annual runoff.
+Thus, the hydrology of the watershed has been wetter than average 43% of the time, and at least normal or better 65% of the time during that 23 year period.
 However, monitoring in 2014 occurred during a Critically Dry Water Year that followed two consecutive Dry Water Years, and 2015 was the first time a fourth year of drought was ever monitored.
-Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
-When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well production drawdown effects on wetland dynamics.
+Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic When the District initiated the long-term lagoon monitoring component of the change.
+Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well production drawdown effects on wetland dynamics.
 It is recommended that the current vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.
-The District has also budgeted to reactivate the CDPR lagoon water-quality profiler that has been out of service for four years, under an interagency MOU.
-Continuous data at the CAWD pipe site should begin to be acquired again during the next RY.
+During this RY the District budgeted to reactivate the CDPR lagoon water-quality profiler that has been out of service for four years, under an interagency MOU.
+However, repetitive failures of the vertical profiling controller, rendered the otherwise fully functioning water quality probe effectively useless.
+The District has budgeted for the replacement of the existing custom built profiler to be replaced with a stock one from Xylem/YSI.
+We intend to restore continuous data collection at the CAWD pipe site sometime during the next RY, pending acquisition and installation of the new profiling device.